 Minister plays board games with Rand Water

-The reappointment of Advocate Faith Matshidiso Hashatse, Mr Lefadi Lucas Makibinyane, Ms Nomsa Georgina Mbileni, Ms Sophie Fende Molokoane and Mr Ramateu Monyokolo, was announced by Cabinet yesterday (20 September 2018), despite OUTA raising red-flags regarding corruption and mismanagement at Rand Water with the Minister of the Department of Water and Sanitation (DWS).
+The reappointment of Advocate Faith Matshidiso Hashatse, Mr Lefadi Lucas Makibinyane, Ms Nomsa Georgina Mbileni, Ms Sophie Fende Molokoane and Mr Ramateu Monyokolo, was announced by Cabinet yesterday (20 September 2018), despite the Organisation Undoing Tax Abuse (OUTA) raising red-flags regarding corruption and mismanagement at Rand Water with the Minister of the Department of Water and Sanitation (DWS).

 “These re-appointments fail to demonstrate the Minister’s commitment to turn things around in water entities like Rand Water, whose previous board failed to exercise effective oversight” said Yamkela Ntola, OUTA’s Portfolio Manager on Water and Environment.